/Blog/Start your business/How to Start a Salon Business in South Africa: Snip, Style & Succeed

 Pay attention to feedback.
 Are people asking for a new treatment?
 Would a weekend special bring more foot traffic?
 Test and learn, then adapt.

 And when you’re ready to expand, iKhokha’s Cash Advance is a smart way to get funding based on your actual card sales, no credit checks or complicated forms.
-Whether you’re buying new stock or upgrading equipment, you can grow without slowing down.
+No matter if you’re buying new stock or upgrading equipment, you can grow without slowing down.

 FAQs: Your salon questions answered